pianoza/MLToolbox/README.md

-# iPC VRE CWL Executor
+# VRE Sample Tool

-Example pipelines file that is ready to run in the VRE matching the code in the HowTo documentation.
+A simple example tool that is ready to run a workflow

-This repo structure workflows and tools can be forked and used as the base template for new tools and workflows.
-It should have all of the base functionality and is set up for unit testing and with pylint to ensure code clarity.

 ## Requirements
 - Python 3.6.9+